thomasahle/sunfish/README.md

 sunfish
 =======

-Sunfish is a near minimal chess engine, written in Python, mostly for teaching purposes
+Sunfish is a near minimal chess engine, written in Python, mostly for teaching purposes.